dkeech/windowworldwichita.com-new/README.md

-# Window World of Omaha
+# Window World of Wichita

 Note: this site has the email sender in breeze-child/includes/setup.php.
 The Sendgrid API key needs to be in wp-config or another env file.